material-components/material-components-android/docs/components/Menu.md

 The following example shows a context menu that appears when a `TextView` is long pressed.

-![White menu window with two options floating over a white background with gray text](assets/menu/menus_context.png)
+![White menu window with two options floating over a white background with grey text](assets/menu/menus_context.png)

 In code: